-For permits in 1&2 Dwelling Structures the initial short-term rental permit fee is $196 which includes the cost of the Bureau of Development Services bedroom inspection.
+For permits in 1 & 2 Dwelling Structures the initial short-term rental permit fee is $65, unless the permit is randomly selected for a BDS inspection, in which additional inspector fees of $110 is required.
 On renewal years when the BDS inspection is not required the fee will be $65.00.
 For permit in Multi-Dwelling structures the initial short-term rental permit fee is $105.00 and renewals will be $65.00.

 Application forms are located on the BDS website, but Type A accessory short-term rental permits are not available via online permitting or payment at this time.

 Customers are strongly encouraged to mail complete Type A applications with check (payable to City of Portland) to:

 Bureau of Development Services